Tweek x Craig: Plot

 PC Principal and Wendy host an assembly to introduce students to the Asian art of yaoi, which has increased due to the influx of Asian students.
 The pictures shown are all manga-style drawings of Tweek and Craig engaged in homoerotic and homosexual activity, and the gang is confused at this.
-Tweek and Craig are brought in to Principal's office where they both assert that they are not gay, but Principal tells them that if there is a relationship between them, they must have affirmative consent.
+Tweek and Craig are brought in to Principal's office where they both assert that they are not gay, but Principal ignores their denial and tells them that if there is a relationship between them, they must have affirmative consent.
 Stan talks with his father Randy about his confusion over who "the Asians" arbitrarily decide to portray as gay in yaoi.
 Randy, who knows nothing about the topic but is desperate to appear politically correct, comes to the conclusion that Asians are allowed to decide who is actually gay or not.
 Meanwhile, Randy is thrilled at the appearance/coming out of the closet of the "gay couple", citing the Whole Foods Market in town as part of the reason.

 At Whole Foods, Craig's father Thomas is congratulated for Craig being gay, but he is unwilling to accept this.
 At Tweek's home, Tweek's parents celebrate and accept his gay status by rewarding him with money.
 As Cartman ponders the relationship of Tweek and Craig, he starts fantasizing again about his Cupid-like alter ego Cupid Me (last seen in "Cartman Finds Love").
 Cupid Me visits Craig in his sleep and shoots him with a love arrow to help with their relationship.
 Cupid Me then begins to express his homosexual feelings for Cartman, who rejects him.
 The next day at school, the growing tension between Tweek and Craig leads to them fighting, but it is dismissed as a lovers' quarrel, and they are given money and dismissed without punishment.